pankush9096/Annual-Income-Prediction/README.md

 I am using LightGBM and will also show you the difference why LightGBM is better than XGboost.

+I am also explaining all the evalusation metrics like ROC_Auc,Gini,KS Score, Concaordance, Precision_recall_f1 score

 Here is the link to the dataset: http://archive.ics.uci.edu/ml/datasets/Adult.